Number: Rational numbers

 It is likely that the concept of fractional numbers dates to prehistoric times.
 The Ancient Egyptians used their Egyptian fraction notation for rational numbers in mathematical texts such as the Rhind Mathematical Papyrus and the Kahun Papyrus.
+The Rhind Papyrus includes an example of deriving the area of a circle from its diameter, which yields an estimate of π as $\bigl(\frac{16}{9}\bigr)^2$ ≈ 3.16049....
 Classical Greek and Indian mathematicians made studies of the theory of rational numbers, as part of the general study of number theory.
-The best known of these is Euclid's Elements, dating to roughly 300 BC.
+A particularly influential example of these is Euclid's Elements, dating to roughly 300 BC.
 Of the Indian texts, the most relevant is the Sthananga Sutra, which also covers number theory as part of a general study of mathematics.

 The concept of decimal fractions is closely linked with decimal place-value notation; the two seem to have developed in tandem.
 For example, it is common for the Jain math sutra to include calculations of decimal-fraction approximations to pi or the square root of 2.
-Similarly, Babylonian math texts used sexagesimal (base 60) fractions with great frequency.
+Similarly, Babylonian math texts used sexagesimal (base 60) fractions.